JChristensen/tinySPI/README.md

 *tinySPI* does not support

-- sending least-significant bit first,
+- sending the least-significant bit first,
 - SPI data modes 2 and 3, or
-- various SPI clock frequencies.
+- user-selectable SPI clock frequencies.

 *tinySPI* will generate an SPI bit clock that is about one-tenth the MCU system clock frequency.
 For example, given a 1MHz system clock, the SPI clock will be about 100kHz, and it will take about 80μs to transfer one byte.

 Interrupts are inhibited during each byte transfer to ensure a consistent bit clock period.

 Included with the library are example sketches that demonstrate driving a 74HC595 shift register from an ATtiny84 and from an ATtiny85.

-*tinySPI* was developed with [Arduino 1.0.5](http://arduino.cc/en/Main/Software) and the [Arduino-Tiny](http://code.google.com/p/arduino-tiny/) ATtiny core 0100-0017.
+*tinySPI* has been tested with [Arduino 1.8.5](http://arduino.cc/en/Main/Software) and the [ATTiny Core](https://github.com/SpenceKonde/ATTinyCore/).

 ## Methods
 * begin()